 We are non-profit, nongovernmental, nonreligious and an inclusive youth organization which aims to provide opportunities for local youth and to actively work with them in our community.
 YMCA is based in Bitola and run program activities all over Republic of Macedonia.

 In Macedonia the first local YMCA was formed in March 1999 in Skopje.
 Today there are two local YMCA associations in Skopje and Bitola.
 YMCA Macedonia is member of YMCA Europe since 2008.
 YMCA is part of the big World YMCA family spread throughout 119 countries reaching over 58 million people.

-Our MISSION is to empower the young people and develop the inherent potential they have by providing them with the skills and knowledge necessary to become active leaders in their communities.
-This is realized through experiential education that celebrates diversity, builds academic and social competencies.
+Our MISSION is to empower the young people.
+We want to develop their inherent potential by providing them knowledge and skills necessary to become active leaders in their communities.
+We realize this through experiential education that celebrates diversity, but also builds academic and social competencies.